 - An Additional Training Levy payable where employers subsequently wish to nominate an employee for employer-sponsored permanent residence will be $3,000.00 (for a business with a turnover of less than $10M) or $5,000.00 (for a business with a turnover of more than $10M)

-The Training fee is payable upfront on lodgement of the Nomination Application and will only be refunded in limited circumstances.
+The SAF levy is payable upfront on lodgement of the Nomination Application and will only be refunded in very limited circumstances.